From Seeds to Sprouts: Tips for Growing Onions

 Planting Onions:

-If you want to have a successful onion crop, it is important to plant them correctly.
+If you want to have a successful onion crop, the first thing you need to do is to plant them correctly.
 Follow these steps and you will be rewarded with a bountiful harvest.

 Where to plant onions?